 Surgical Treatment at Bloom & Reddy

 Drs.
-Reddy and Bloom work with one of the top surgeons in the area—the head of the surgical department at the hospital—to come up with a joint treatment plan for your case.
+Reddy and Bloom work with one of the top surgeons in the Washington metropolitan area—the head of the oral surgery department at the hospital—to come up with a joint treatment plan for your case.
 While the surgeon will complete the in-hospital aspect of your treatment, we will be involved every step of the way to ensure you have the best experience possible.

 Typically, we start with braces to align the teeth and prepare them for surgery with preliminary alignment.
 After your surgical consult, we’ll update our treatment plan and confirm the surgery that is to take place.
 Within a month of your surgery, you’ll return to our office so we can monitor your recovery.
-As you are able to gain more range of motion, we will continue with orthodontic treatment to finish and detail your smile.
+As you are able to gain a greater range of motion and comfort, we will continue with orthodontic treatment to finish and detail your smile.
 Braces stay on before, during, and after surgery.

-Once the swelling goes down and you can quickly resume a normal diet and routine, you will notice how good your bite feels, how good it feels to have your teeth chew properly, and be wowed by your new good looks!
+Once the healing begins, you can quickly resume a normal diet and routine, you will notice how good your bite feels, how the teeth can chew properly, and be wowed by your new good looks!

 If you have questions about surgical orthodontic treatment, please feel free to reach out to our Frederick, MD orthodontic office.
 We are happy to answer any questions that you may have, and provide you with any additional information.
 Your comfort is important to us.